 Branching phacelia is a dicot angiosperm in the borage family (Boraginaceae).
 Typical plants in the borage family are covered by small, stiff hairs, and have flowers that develop along a coiled stalk.
 Species of Phacelia were previously placed in the waterleaf family (Hydrophyllaceae), based on morphological characteristics.
 Subsequently, the availability of molecular data led to several reinterpretations of this relationship including the merging of the waterleaf family into the borage family.
 This is the system currently used by Jepson,2 the authority for this Plant Guide.
 In 2016, the Boraginales Working Group reevaluated the borage complex and recommended a separate waterleaf family.422 Many botanists have accepted this revision.
 Research into the relationships between the two families is continuing and the systematics may still be evolving.

-Perhaps the best known members of the borage family are the ornamental forget-me-not, and borage, a leafy herb that is used in soups and salads and in herbal medicines.41 Other plants in the borage family that are found in the Reserve include fiesta flower(Pholistoma auritum), coast fiddleneck (Amsinkia menziesii) and popcorn flower (Cryptantha spp. ).48
+Perhaps the best known members of the borage family are the ornamental forget-me-not, and borage, a leafy herb that is used in soups and salads and in herbal medicines.41 Other plants in the borage family that are found in the Reserve include fiesta flower(Pholistoma auritum), coast fiddleneck (Amsinkia menziesii) and common cryptantha (Cryptantha intermedia).48

 The Luisaño of Riverside and northern San Diego counties used branching phacelia as “greens”.17 The Kawaiisu, a native American tribe from Kern County, also used the young stems and leaves as a cooked vegetable.
 Greens were gathered before flowers appeared.
 They were laid on flat rocks with hot rocks placed on top and sprinkled with water to steam the plants.75

-When I first encountered branching phacelia many years ago, it was introduced to me as caterpillar phacelia, and that name seemed so appropriate that it has firmly stuck- even after learning, several years later that all the local references refer to this species as branching phacelia, and use the name caterpillar phacelia for a different species.
+When I first encountered branching phacelia many years ago, it was introduced to me as caterpillar phacelia, and that name seemed so appropriate that it has firmly stuck- even after being advised, several years later, that all the local references refer to this species as branching phacelia, and they use the name caterpillar phacelia for a different species.
 By this time, I had taught the wrong common name to many Reserve visitors and fellow docents.
 How serious was my faux pax?

 Fortunately for me, the common names of plants are not regulated,421 and species tends to accumulate different names according to their different local histories or geographical regions (or unintentional mistakes).
 Thus wild cucumber (Marah macrocarpa) is manroot or chilicothe, and sacred datura (Datura wrightii) is variously western jimson weed, toluaca, toloache or thorn apple.
 Our tarweed (Deinandra fasciculata) shares its common name with 11 other species in two different families.
 And branching phacelia, instead of having three common names, now has four.